splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/reassign-shift.rst

 Reassign a full or partial shift
 ========================================

 If you are unable to complete a current or upcoming shift, you can reassign all or part of that shift to another team member.
+You can reassign one hour increments if needed, for example if you have an appointment.
+You can reassign one of your own shifts or reassign someone else's shift for them.

-To reassign your shift follow these steps:
+To reassign a shift follow these steps:

 #.
-On the :guilabel:`Incidents` or :guilabel:`Alerts` tab in Incident Intelligence, select :guilabel:`You are currently on call` if you are on call or :guilabel:`On-call schedules` if you are not on call.
+Do one of the following:
+   * On the main Incident Intelligence page, select :guilabel:`On-call Schedule`.
+In the side-pane that opens, select :guilabel:`Reassign Shift`.
+   * On the Incident Management page, select the :guilabel:`On-call schedules` tab, then :guilabel:`Reassign shift`
 #.
-Select :guilabel:`Sync to calendar`.
+On the Reassign Shifts window, select the time range you are unavailable including the dates and times.
 #.
-Copy the link.
+(Optional) If required, enter the name of the shift owner.
+The default is set to the current user.
+#.
+Select :guilabel:`Search for schedules` to find the shift to reassign.
+Any shifts impacted by the time frame you selected display.
+#.
+In :guilabel:`Reassign to`, enter the name of the team member who will take the shift or partial shift.
+#.
+Save your changes

 You can paste this link into a browser to download the calendar.
 If you want to sync your on-call schedule to your personal calendar, follow the steps for your calendar app.